 Glace is a stock that has been reduced napé (coats the back of spoon).
 It is nothing more than a concentrated stock, which has been reduced by 75% or more, and is jelly-like when refrigerated without the addition of starch or gelatin.

-A Glace can be made from whatever you make a stock from; therefore, you could have Glace de Veau (veal), Glace de Poulet (chicken), Glace d’ Agneau (lamb), Glace de Porc (pork), Glace de Canard (duck), etc.
+A Glace can be made from whatever you make a stock from; therefore, you could have Glace de Veau (veal glace), Glace de Poulet (chicken glace), Glace d’ Agneau (lamb glace), Glace de Porc (pork glace), Glace de Canard (duck glace), etc.

-Demi Glace (Half Glaze) is a mixture of equal proportions of brown stock and brown sauce that has been reduced by half.
-The Demi, or half glace, is just what it sounds like.
-The amount of reduction is less than for a Glace, but produces an incredible foundation from which to produce award-winning sauces.
+Demi glace sauce (or half glaze) is a mixture of equal proportions of brown stock and brown sauce that has been reduced by half.
+The demi is just what it sounds like.
+The amount of reduction is less than that of a glace, but produces an incredible foundation from which to produce award-winning sauces.

-At Bonewerks we produce two different styles of Demi Glace.
-Our Demi Elite (in veal or natural beef) relies totally on reductions without any roux or liaison for thickening.
+At Bonewerks, we produce two different styles of premium demi glace sauce, including Demi Glace Elite and Classic Demi Glace offerings.
+Our Demi Glace Elite products (veal demi, natural beef demi or viande demi – a combination of veal and natural beef) are reductions without any roux or liaison for thickening.
 Each batch includes over 24 hours of roasting, simmerings and reductions.
 This product is truly for the “elite” levels of cuisine.

 Our Demi Glace de Veau Classic is an “escoffier” method of half reductions and blends, which are further reduced with a liaison of starch for thickening.
-The addition of herbs and spices creates an economical as well as classical blend.
+The addition of herbs and spices to our veal demi glace sauce creates an economical, classical blend.

 Bonewerks also produces a Demi Glace de Poulet Classic.
-Our Chicken Demi is made using a fresh selected roasted chicken bone recipe simmered with mire poix, and blended with our recipe of herbs and spices.
-This wonderful Demi Glace will fulfill any of your poultry applications.
+Our chicken demi glace is made using a fresh selected roasted chicken bone recipe simmered with mire poix, and blended with our recipe of herbs and spices.
+This fully prepared demi glace sauce will fulfill any of your poultry applications.

 Reduction plays as important a role in the finishing of a good sauce.
 There are three major ways to use stock reduction to finish a sauce.